benjaminion/upgrading-ethereum-book/src/book.md

 #### See also

 Vitalik has some notes on randomness in his [Annotated Ethereum 2.0 Spec](https://notes.ethereum.org/@vbuterin/SkeyEI3xv#Aside-RANDAO-seeds-and-committee-generation).
+His article [Validator Ordering and Randomness in PoS](https://web.archive.org/web/20160723105229/https://vitalik.ca/files/randomness.html) summarises some early thinking on the options for random validator selection in proof of stake[^fn-paddy-randomness].

+[^fn-paddy-randomness]: This article seems only to be available now on the Internet Archive.
+I am grateful to Patrick McCorry for tracking it down.

 On RANDAO biasability, Runtime Verification did an analysis in 2018 that both complements and goes deeper than the sketches I presented in this section.
 There is both a [statistical model](https://github.com/runtimeverification/rdao-smc) and a thorough [write-up](https://github.com/runtimeverification/rdao-smc/blob/master/report/rdao-analysis.pdf) of their work.